Online Joint Assortment-Inventory Optimization under MNL Choices: Introduction

 The focal problem studied in this paper presents significant challenges, arising from complicated product substitution behaviors due to stochastic stockout events.
-As previously noted, stockout events happen constantly when the initial inventory is limited, leading to the censoring of demand within an inventory cycle.
-Depending on different realizations of customers' choices, the number of possible sequences of product stockout events is overwhelmingly large, so is the number of possible ways the assortment can evolve.
+As noted previously, stockout events happen constantly when the inventory for certain products is depleted due to customer demand.
+Depending on different realizations of customers' choices, the number of possible sequences of product stockout events is overwhelmingly large, as is the number of possible ways the assortment can evolve.
 Since the assortment directly affects each customer's choices, the overall choice probability for a particular product across an inventory cycle can evolve in an intractable way.
 Consequently, even with known attraction parameters, efficiently calculating the expected demand for a product remains an open question \citep{aouad2022stability}.
-This is even a more grave challenge when the attraction parameters are unknown and need to be estimated from data, particularly noting that parameter estimation itself is also challenging based on data resulting from complicated choice distributions.
+The problem becomes even more complicated when the attraction parameters are not known and must be estimated from data, particularly since that parameter estimation is itself a difficult task due to the complexities of the underlying choice distributions.
 Moreover, the stochastic stockout events also pose serious challenges to the design of exploration-exploitation algorithms.
 In order to balance exploration and exploitation, the retailer needs to make decisions not only according to the estimates of the expected profit of different assortment and inventory decisions, but also the uncertainty in the profit estimates.
 However, due to the stockout events, the expected profit and the attraction parameters generally display intricate relationships, so even when the uncertainty in the attraction parameter estimates can be characterized, propagating the uncertainty to the profit estimates is difficult.
 In particular, we will illustrate how this cannot be achieved by directly extending some existing upper confidence bound methods.